The R.A. Butler Prize for essays in Politics and International Studies is a competition that can be entered by students in Year 12 or the Lower 6th.

 Submission.
-Essays should preferably be sent by email to email@example.com.
+Essays must be submitted by email to firstname.lastname@example.org by Monday 28 August 2017.
 Word or PDF file formats are acceptable.
 It will be helpful if you could name the file with your surname and initial, in the style (for example): <SmithJ.pdf> or <SmithJ.docx>.
 On the first page of your essay, please include the following information: your name, email address, school name and address, your year at school (eg Year 12), and the subjects you are studying and to what level (eg A-level).
 Please include a statement of originality: “I confirm that this essay is written in my own words and is the result of my own work.
 All sources used have been acknowledged in the essay.”
 Please ‘sign’ that statement (ie put your name, electronically is fine) and put the date on which you are submitting the essay.

 If you cannot submit the essay electronically, please post it to R.A.
 Butler Prize, c/o Dr Glen Rangwala, Trinity College, Cambridge CB2 1TQ.

 Eligibility.
 The Prize is for students in Year 12 (or Lower 6th).
 Students based abroad are most welcome to participate.
 They should, however, be in their penultimate year of school.